umdwr/teachinghub/source/guides/speech/spch102.rst

 ------------------
 * **Short presentations** (Intro, Special Occasion, Impromptu, etc.) should equal 10% of semester/term grade.
 * **Long Presentations** (Informative, Persuasive, and Group) should equal 50% of semester/term grade.
-* **Written Assessments** (Quizzes, Tests, Outlines, etc.) should equal 20-25% of semester/term grade.
+* **Written Assessments** (Quizzes, Tests, Outlines, etc.) should equal 20-30% of semester/term grade.
-* **Participation** (Journals, Peer reviews, Discussions, etc.) should equal 15-20% of semester/term grade.
+* **Participation** (Journals, Peer reviews, Discussions, Attendance, etc.) should equal 10-20% of semester/term grade.

+Assignment weights should add to 100%.

 Core Assignment Descriptions
 ----------------------------
 Informative
 ^^^^^^^^^^^
 Presentation of 5-7 minutes should provide relevant, accurate information.
-Evidence of audience orientation, coherent organization, effective language, verbal fluency, purposeful expression, and sound research are required.
+Evidence of audience orientation, coherent organization, effective language use, verbal fluency, purposeful expression, and sound research are required.
 Delivery should be extemporaneous.
-Students should verbally cite a minimum of five, credible sources.
+Students should verbally cite a minimum of five, different, and credible sources.
+Use of citation should be substantive.
+At least three of the citations should be for non-reference sources.

 Persuasive
 ^^^^^^^^^^
 Presentation of 6-8 minutes should build argumentation targeting a specific audience/context.
 Presentations should include clearly stated thesis and claims, adequate evidence, sound reasoning, audience orientation, purposeful movement, effective organization, and expressive/connective delivery.
-Students should verbally cite a minimum of five, credible sources.
+Students should verbally cite a minimum of five, different, and credible sources.
+Use of citation should be substantive.
+At least four of the citations should be for non-reference sources.

 Group
 ^^^^^